genesiscommunitysuccess/docs/docs/tutorials/building-an-application/deploying.md

 sidebar_position: 15

 ---
-In order to deploy your app locally to your local Linux or WSL environment, please see this [guide](/platform-tooling/deployment/gradle/).
+To deploy your application to your local Linux or WSL environment, see this [guide](/platform-tooling/deployment/gradle/).

-In order to install your app to a remote test or Prod server, please see [this guide.](/getting-started/get-ready-to-develop/manual-installation/)
+To install your application to a remote Test or Prod server, see [this guide.](/getting-started/get-ready-to-develop/manual-installation/)